IDPH COVID19 MOBILE TESTING CLINIC

 - If you answer “Yes” to being pregnant or breastfeeding , you must have a doctor’s note saying you can receive the vaccine.

-- *If you answer “Yes” to having a history of allergic reactions, you will be asked to remain in observation for 30 minutes.
+- *If you answer “Yes” to having a history of allergic reactions, taking blood thinners, or autoimmune system, you will be asked to remain in observation for 30 minutes.

 - If you answer “Yes” to having received passive antibody therapy as treatment for COVID-19, you will need to WAIT 90 days after initial infection before getting your vaccine.